joyent/innovator-workshop/slides/README.md

 * Alternative to loadbalancer (managed by developers)
 * Need to be notified when dependent service changes
 * Health monitoring our service
-* Register our services with consul and make it easy to find our dependencies
+* Register our services with Consul and make it easy to find our dependencies

 ### Challenge 11

-* All services are mostly updated to use consul and ContainerPilot
+* All services are mostly updated to use Consul and ContainerPilot
 * Update `docker-compose.yml` entries to link consul and set the `CONSUL_HOST` environment variable